yuvaldrori/documentation/_posts/docker/deployments/2015-08-31-google-cloud.md

   - heroku
   - docker
 categories:
-  - docker
+  - dockerintegration
 ---

 In this article we'll walk you through using our [Google deployment docker container](https://github.com/codeship-library/google-cloud-deployment), set up authentication and interact with resources in the Google Cloud.
-The Google Cloud SDK is installe supporting all Google Cloud services, including App Engine (in preview), Google Compute Engine and Google Container Engine.
+The Google Cloud SDK is installed supporting all Google Cloud services, including App Engine (in preview), Google Compute Engine and Google Container Engine.

 We've set up a full example of using the cloud-sdk container in the [codeship-library/google-cloud-deployment](https://github.com/codeship-library/google-cloud-deployment) Github repository.